ezsystems/commerce-documentation/docs/guide/checkout/checkout_features/order/order_confirmation.md

 The `\Siso\Bundle\CheckoutBundle\EventListener\OrderConfirmationListener` event listener sends the order confirmations as soon as an order is successfully accepted by the ERP.

 This class is configured as a service which listens to the event `silver_eshop.exception_message`.
-If the response contains an ERP order number, it is considered successful and the confirmation mails are sent as configured.
+If the response contains an ERP order number, it is considered successful and the confirmation emails are sent as configured.
 The following parameters are used:

 ``` yaml